mchiriboga/Forecasting-of-Staffing-Needs-in-Health-Care/doc/proposal.md

 - **Linear Regression:** We will fit a linear regression model to predict the number of exceptions for each one of the next four weeks based on the history of past exceptions and the known scheduled future exceptions.

-- **Neural Network:** We will train a LSTM model in order to learn the history of exceptions, and use that to make predictions of the number of exceptions for each of the next four weeks.
+- **Neural Network:** After some extensive research, we realized that we could use sequence-to-sequence RNN architectures for problems regarding forecasting.
+We will train an LSTM model in order to learn the history of exceptions, and use that to make predictions of the number of exceptions for each of the next four weeks.
 Initially, we will implement the first two (simpler) approaches, and move on to the Neural Network solution if we evaluate that the more complex model has the potential to yield better results.

 ### Timeline and Evaluation